scyfris/cognitive_rpg/obsidian/Characters/Side Characters/Mia (Dillon's friend).md

 Has long haair tied in a pony tail in back.
 Has kind of a free-spirit vibe to her, but still grounded.
 Example sprite from another game that we like can be seen here:
 ![[Pasted image 20240808173251.png]]
+She has more of a normal / relaxed look - we are imagining beany, hoody, just chill.
 ### Background
 ---
 TODO